 PolicyPak: Manage Firefox Add-ons using Group Policy

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how to use PolicyPak to manage Firefox add-ons.

 In Firefox, there are actually four categories of things that are considered add-ons: “Extensions,” “Appearance (themes and such like that),” “Plugins” and “Services.”
 PolicyPak can independently manage by disabling or enabling any of these types of add-ons.